 The millennium kingdom; Christ’s reign with tribulation martyrs for a thousand years.
 The major categories of how people understand the end times are identified by how one understands these 6 verses.
 Is it a literal 1000 year reign of Christ on the earth that happens after his second coming?
-Is it a spiritual reign on earth leading up to his return?
-Is it something else all together?
+A spiritual reign on earth leading up to his return?
+Something else altogether?
 Or is it really all that important what we believe it to mean?
-Personally I tend toward the latter view because the rest of the Bible gives me no help in understanding this passage; and if it was critical, I would expect it to be more clearly taught elsewhere.
+Personally, I tend toward the second and fourth views.
+I do believe that Christ is reigning over his kingdom now.
+And I do not believe this is a passage that is core to our faith as believers.

 What is important?
-Christ is returning to claim his chosen ones, including those who have physically died while waiting for his return, and we will be with him forever.
-Those who have not come to Christ in faith will face judgement and eternal destruction.
+Christ is returning to claim his chosen ones, including those who have physically died while waiting for his return.
+And we will be with him forever.
+Those who have not come to Christ in faith will face judgment and eternal destruction.
 Just how a millennium kingdom might be wedged into that is unknown to me.
-I tend toward not taking it as a literal 1000 reign on earth because 1) I don’t find it taught elsewhere in Scripture, 2) I don’t understand how to fit it into what I see the rest of Scripture teaching about Christ’s return, and 3) it is hard for me to picture what purpose it would serve.
+I tend toward not taking it as a literal 1000 reign on earth because 1) I don’t find it taught elsewhere in Scripture, 2) I understand Christ to be reigning now, and 3) it is hard for me to picture what purpose it would serve.
 But at the end of the day, it really doesn’t matter what I believe about it.
 God will do what he has planned.
 So thankful that he is in charge and not me.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.